 The Task Force heard from presenters that drivers are using their available hours of service waiting at customer facilities to drop off or pick up loads, looking for available truck parking, trying to find customer facility, and in roadway congestion.
-At shipper facilities, truck drivers are often forced to wait several hours a day to load/unload freight and struggle to maximize their available time spent driving.
-Research conducted by the Massachusetts Institute of Technology Freight Lab estimates that truck drivers only spend on average about 6.5 hours per day driving out of 11 available hours.
-If shippers were able to expedite the process by utilizing appointment windows and other methods to reduce the time to load/unload a trailer, the MIT Freight Lab estimates that an additional 12 minutes per day spent on the road per driver would end the driver shortage.14 Securing available truck parking is also a significant challenge.
 In Missouri, 87 out of 141 truck parking locations exceeded 100% utilization for the peak time of 2 am to 3 am.
 Beyond designated truck parking facilities, many drivers do not have access to basic amenities like bathrooms or food vending at customer facilities.
 Addressing these issues may help reduce the driver shortage and improve retention by improving the quality of the work environment for drivers.

 Task Force Recommendation 28: Develop a uniform rating system for preferred facilities.
 The Task Force heard from presenters that truck drivers often struggle with long wait times and lack of access to critical amenities such as bathrooms or food/drink vending while at customer facilities.
 Long wait times take up valuable hours of service time, and drivers are often not compensated for the time they spend waiting to pick up/drop off cargo.
-It is also uncomfortable and dehumanizing to not be provided access to basic needs at these sites, similar to what would be provided to any visitor of a public building..
-The Task Force recommends that the Missouri Trucking Association, and Owner-Operator Independent Drivers Association and other trucking advocacy groups collectively develop a uniform rating system to identify and promote preferred facilities for truck drivers.
+It is also uncomfortable and dehumanizing to not be provided access to basic needs at these sites, similar to what would be provided to any visitor of a public building, such as MoDOT Central District office.
+The Task Force recommends that the state, Missouri Trucking Association, and Owner-Operator Independent Drivers Association and other trucking advocacy groups collectively develop a uniform rating system to identify and promote preferred facilities for truck drivers.
 Companies that provide key amenities would receive a Preferred Facility Certification in one of three levels - platinum (highest), gold, or silver.
 Companies and drivers could use the system to determine costs and whether to serve that facility, encouraging more facilities to increase efficiency for trucks.
-Amenities to be considered in the certification evaluation include, but are not limited to:
+Amenities to be included in the certification evaluation include, but are not limited to: